-About 25% of adults may have a quiet health condition that can put their heart at risk, according to a new scientific statement from the American Heart Association (AHA).
+About 25% of adults may have a quiet health condition that can put their heart at risk, according to a recent scientific statement from the American Heart Association (AHA).

 Non-alcoholic fatty liver disease (NAFLD) — an abnormal build-up of fat in the liver that can cause inflammation and scarring — impacts an estimated 1 in 4 people worldwide.
 Heart disease is the leading cause of death in those diagnosed with this condition.